 Categories Miscellaneous Happy Holi!
 Post author By Kasturika Post date Wednesday, 27 March, 2013 10 Comments on Happy Holi!
 Wishing Everyone A Safe, Colourful, and Happy Holi!
 Enjoy!
-Image based on Indian Pigments by Dan Brady, CC-BY-2.0 The Daily Post’s Shout Out For CC Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Pocket (Opens in new window)Click to share on WhatsApp (Opens in new window)MoreClick to print (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Tumblr (Opens in new window)Like this:Like Loading...
+Image based on Indian Pigments by Dan Brady, CC-BY-2.0 The Daily Post’s Shout Out For CC Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Pocket (Opens in new window)Click to share on WhatsApp (Opens in new window)MoreClick to print (Opens in new window)Click to email a link to a friend (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Tumblr (Opens in new window)Like this:Like Loading...
 Related Tags holi By Kasturika I tell stories - of people, places, and ideas - through words and visuals.
 Designer by profession, Writer by passion, and Storyteller by accident (or is that a cosmic conspiracy?)
 Digital Nomad, Slightly Eccentric View Archive → ← Poetry? → Born To Fly 10 replies on “Happy Holi!”
 Wishing you too a colourful Holi!!!
 LikeLike 🙂 Thank you 🙂 Have fun!
 LikeLike happy holiiii ! 🙂 LikeLike 😀 Hope your Holi was great 🙂 Enjoy the holidays 🙂 LikeLike Those colors are just lovely! 🙂 LikeLike 🙂 yes… the sight of colourful powders always cheers me up 🙂 LikeLike I am rather late for the party, but it is never too late to wish you much happiness, and success in whatever you do 🙂 LikeLike It’s never too late to metaphorically have a colourful day right?
 So a very happy holi to you 🙂 Look forward to many more colourful posts from you 🙂 LikeLike though in India many things are going wrong (not enough respect vs. woman) – the Holi festival with color rites is not bad … (not many women participating!)
 LikeLike the not enough respect for women aspect is true world wide… Not just in India – and of course bad news always sells… No one ever makes a breaking news out of nice things… As far as women participating in holi is concerned – I’m not very certain about that… It’s just that there aren’t too many photographs of those around.
 I see youngsters and children bathed in colours every year.
 LikeLike Your Thoughts...
 Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new posts via email. Δ This site uses Akismet to reduce spam.
+Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new posts via email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.